Valenzuela, Metro Manila: Feasts and holidays

-In 2007, President Gloria Macapagal Arroyo signed Republic Act number 9428 which sets February 14 every year as a special non-working holiday to commemorate cityhood of Valenzuela in 1998.
+In 2007, President Gloria Macapagal Arroyo signed Republic Act No. 9428, which sets February 14 every year as a special non-working holiday to commemorate the cityhood of Valenzuela in 1998.
 On the same hand, November 12 each year is declared by the city government as the city's foundation day, looking back the establishment of then-Polo in 1623.
-There are misunderstandings before regarding the date of the actual foundation of the town, however, this date was decided by the National Historical Commission of the Philippines to be the town's creation, since Spanish colonizers adopted a town's patron saint feast day as its date of creation.
+There are misunderstandings regarding the date of the actual foundation of the town; however, this date was decided by the National Historical Commission of the Philippines to be the town's creation, since Spanish colonizers adopted a town's patron saint feast day as its date of creation.

-Each barangay in Valenzuela have their own feast.
-Most of them launch celebrations during May and April to honor patron saints and bounty harvest.
-Every April 26, a santacruzan is performed along with Santa Cruz Festival in Barangay Isla.
+Each barangay in Valenzuela has its own feast.
+Most of them launch celebrations during May and April to honor patron saints and the bounty harvest.
+Every April 26, a santacruzan is performed along with the Santa Cruz Festival in Barangay Isla.
 A santacruzan is a novena procession commemorating St. Helena's mythical finding of the cross.
 St. Helena was the mother of Constantine the Great.
 According to legends, 300 years after the death of Christ, at the age of 75, she went to Calvary to conduct a search for the Cross.
 After some archeological diggings at the site of the Crucifixion, she unearthed three crosses.
 She tested each one by making a sick servant lie on all three.
 The cross where the servant recovered was identified as Christ's.
 St. Helena's feast day falls on August 8 but the anniversary of the finding of the Cross is on May 3, in the Philippines, this celebration took the form of the Mexican Santa Cruz de Mayo.